 Feel like the odds are stacked against you?
 With an Anderson & Boback lawyer who understands fathers rights by your side, you’ll be ready to fight for your rights and preserve the important bond you have with your children.

-A father’s rights lawyer understands your rights as a father and the importance of a child custody arrangement which explores all areas of the father’s custody rights and truly takes into account what’s best for your children.
+A father’s rights lawyer understands your rights as a father and the importance of a child custody arrangement that explores all areas of the father’s custody rights and truly takes into account what’s best for your children.
 Anderson & Boback provides the critical experience needed to fight for fathers and custody arrangements in the best interest of the children.

-Father’s Custody Rights
+Custody Rights for Fathers

 Long gone are the days with mothers staying home solely in charge of raising the children.
-As a father, you’ve shared in the responsibility of caring for and building a strong relationship with your children.
+As a father, you’ve shared the responsibility of caring for and building a strong relationship with your children.
 Going through a divorce does not have to change the importance of your role as a father.
-Today, fathers are and can be as involved as they want to be in all aspects of raising their children and your child custody arrangement should reflect that.
+Today, dads are and can be as involved as they want to be in all aspects of raising their children and your child custody arrangement should reflect that.

 When you’re facing a divorce or separation, one of the most important things you can do is talk to a father’s rights lawyer about your custody rights.
-In Illinois, custody agreements are now referred to as Allocation Judgments, where both the mother’s, and father’s custody rights are detailed in a plan allocating each parent’s responsibilities.
+In Illinois, custody agreements are now referred to as Allocation Judgments, where both the mother’s and father’s custody rights are detailed in a plan allocating each parent’s responsibilities.
 A child allocation plan details specific issues related to the child such as how much time will be spent with the child, how they will be transported back and forth, and who is responsible for decision-making on behalf of the child.

 Fathers can be as involved as they want to be with child allocation judgments in Illinois since the law allows parents to choose areas of responsibility.
 Mothers can be responsible for school decisions while fathers make decisions regarding extracurricular activities or things like medical care.
 While both parents want what’s best for their children, the reality is many divorcing parents find it challenging to agree on a child allocation plan.
 Cases become even more complex and emotionally charged when a parent wants to move out of the state.